ZhekaiJin/ECE-467-Natural-Language-Processing/README.md

 #### Author : Zhekai Jin (Scott)
 #### Course : ECE 467 Natural Language Processing
 #### Professor : Carl Sable
-#### Placed 3rd place in performance among 107 classifier implementations throughout course history
+#### Awards : Placed 3rd place in performance among 107 classifier implementations throughout course history
 ## Description
 A text categorization using **Naive Bayes** method with Laplacian Smoothing.
 [Laplacian Smoothing to aviod zeroing out] A classifier was trained using the training set, and result in a learned classifier.
 Then this learned classifier is used to classify new documents.